BERT Goes Shopping: Comparing Distributional Models for Product Representations: Conclusion and Future Work

-While our findings are encouraging, we believe that there are still many interesting questions to tackle when pushing ProdBERT further.
-In particular, our results require a more detailed discussion with respect to the success of BERT for textual representations, with a focus on two differences between words and products: first, an important aspect of BERT is the tokenizer, that splits words into subwords -- this component is absent in our setting because there exists no straightforward concept of ``sub-product''.
-Second, while product representations may well be context dependent~\textit{to some extent}, it may be hard to find genuine cases of multiple meanings, such as those typical of lexical items.

-We leave the answer to these questions -- as well as the possibility of adapting ProdBERT to even more downstream tasks inspired by the versatility of~\textit{prod2vec} -- to the next iteration of this project.
+While our findings are encouraging, there are still many interesting questions to tackle when pushing Prod2BERT further.
+In particular, our results require a more detailed discussion with respect to the success of BERT for textual representations, with a focus on the differences between words and products: for example, an important aspect of BERT is the tokenizer, that splits words into subwords; this component is absent in our setting because there exists no straightforward concept of ``sub-product'' -- while far from conclusive, it should be noted that our preliminary experiments using categories as ``morphemes'' that attach to product identifiers did not produce significant improvements.
+We leave the answer to these questions -- as well as the possibility of adapting Prod2BERT to even more tasks -- to the next iteration of this project.